-By provision in the constitution of the Alumni Association, faculty members, whether or not they have matriculated as students at the College, are deemed members of the Association.
-Members of the faculty are not only welcome but urged to attend alumni cultural and social gatherings.
-Alumni of all ages welcome any opportunities to meet and reminisce with members of the College faculty.
-Registration for most events during alumni reunion/homecoming weekend is complementary for faculty of the College.
+Members of the faculty are welcome and urged to attend alumni cultural and social gatherings.
+Alumni of all ages welcome opportunities to meet and reminisce with members of the College faculty.
+[Approved by the Board of Trustees, May 2019]

 8.4 Phi Beta Kappa